-☑ Get it right
+🗹 Get it right

-- This guidance is for British Overseas Territories Citizen passports, applicants residing in the Virgin Islands. - DO NOT use staples, paperclips or glue on either the application or the photographs. - Don't book travel or visas until you have your passport. - We cannot accept responsibility for travel you book before it arrives.
-We will do our best, but cannot guarantee to return your passport within a certain time. - Go to webpage www.bvi.gov.vg to find out how long it is likely to take for your passport to arrive. - We won't send you an acknowledgement of your application form. - If you want to check the progress of your application, please leave at least 4 weeks from when you submitted your application before contacting us. - Provide an email address and contact telephone number so that we can contact you quickly if we need extra information to help us progress your application. - If there are any details that you are not able to fit in the boxes on the application form, use the boxes in section 8 of the form to provide the information in full.
+- This is a guide for applicants applying for a British Overseas Territories Citizen (BOTC) passport.
+This guide is intended to help you complete the application correctly. - DO NOT bend, use staples, paperclips or glue on either the application or the photographs.
+This application is not to be printed double sided. - Don't book travel or visas until you have your passport. - We cannot accept responsibility for travel you book before it arrives.
+We will do our best, but cannot guarantee to return your passport within a certain time. - Go to webpage www.bvi.gov.vg to find out how long it is likely to take for your passport to arrive. - We won't send you an acknowledgement of your application form. - If you want to check the progress of your application, please leave at least 2 weeks from when you submitted your application before contacting us. - Provide a valid email address and contact telephone number so that we can contact you quickly if we need extra information to help us progress your application. - If there are any details that you are not able to fit in the boxes on the application form, use the boxes in section 8 of the form to provide the information in full.